Are You Living Your Life…or Outsourcing It Away?

 When you mentally outsource your life, you’re giving your decision-making power away to someone (or something) else.

-First example: Google maps.
-When you follow maps, you’re not deciding to take this route, you let the Google algorithm decide for you.
+For example, Google maps.
+When you follow maps, you’re not deciding to take this route.
+You let the Google algorithm decide for you.

 Marketers are happy to tell you what to

-Similarly, the government is happy to explain to you how to pay your taxes…for free!
+Similarly, the government is happy to explain to you how to pay your taxes.

-And about any website are happy to explain to you how to buy from them…for free!
+All website are always happy to explain to you how to buy from them…for free!

 Advice on getting a divorce will also be expensive.